domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never look up matters of health online (on the Internet).
 If you do, you'll find out that you have the very worst type of irreversible and untreatable condition (which you don't have; and, even if you do, see above life mantra: Everything will be O-K, <<insert your or someone else's name>>).

-Two-week rule: Give every health issue of moderate concern two weeks.
+2-week rule: Give every health issue of moderate concern two weeks.
 If you're still thinking about it at that point, schedule an appointment to talk to a professional (for peace of mind if nothing else).

+3-2-1 rule: Three hours of sleep, two hot meals, and one shower per day (if possible) (credit not mine; source: SomaFM DEF Con Radio station).

 15-minute rule: Let a child cry for 15-minutes before attending to them.
 (Of course, monitor the situation in the meantime.)
 It teaches discipline (a quality that's greatly lacking in this modern world).